godaddy/gasket/packages/gasket-resolve/docs/api.md

 The package name with or without version of a plugin.

 For example:
-  - @gasket/jest-plugin        - fullName
+  - @gasket/plugin-https        - fullName
-  - jest                       - shortName
+  - @gasket/https               - shortName
-  - @gasket/jest-plugin@^1.2.3 - full with version
+  - @gasket/plugin-https@^1.2.3 - full with version
-  - jest@^1.2.3                - short with version
+  - @gasket/https@^1.2.3        - short with version
+  - gasket-plugin-https         - user fullName
+  - https                       - user shortName

 Not intended for use with non-plugin package descriptions.
 For example, the following patterns will not work:
-  - @gasket/jest
+  - @gasket/https

 **Kind**: global typedef
 <a name="PresetDesc"></a>